Originally published in April 2017, updated May 2020.

 Leaving your TV, sound system, mobile device chargers, and appliances plugged in at all times can also waste energy.
 For example, if you have an older stereo system, you can spend $67 per year if you leave it in standby mode.
 Conserve energy by unplugging devices when you’re not actively using them.

 By properly maintaining your home’s HVAC system, you can make sure you’re using energy to heat and cool your home wisely.
-To learn more ways you can save energy in your home, call one of our service professionals at E. Smith Heating & Air Conditioning at 678-369-8866.
+If it’s time for HVAC system maintenance to ensure energy efficiency, call our office and schedule an appointment.

 Image provided by Shutterstock